arnaugamez/arnaugamez.github.io/_posts/2020-04-12-advent-solve-lagrange-cutter.md

 This challenge is a good example of two important things to keep in mind while reversing:

-- We can take a lot of advantage if we *somehow* have symbols for the binary.
-In this case they were provided embedded as the binary was non stripped.
+- If we *somehow* have symbols for the binary, we can take a lot of advantage from them.
+In this case they were provided embedded, as the binary was non stripped.
 This allowed us to super quickly assume that the `sym.isprime` function did what it looked like it had to do.
 I encourage you to take a look at the function itself and imagine having to conduct the same reversing session but not knowing its symbol name.
-You will probably find quite lost inside a function that that relies on random procedures and making more nested function calls.
+You will probably find quite lost inside a function that relies on random procedures and makes more nested function calls.
 It is not trivial at all to discover that this function is *just* checking if a given number is prime.
 If you are curious, it is actually implementing the [Miller-Rabin primalty test](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test).
 - It is very easy to get lost into details that are non important to our objective.
 In this binary we can take as example the `sym.epic_function`.
 If you take a look into it, you will see that it makes some floating point operations as well as some calls to another function called `sym.pow_mod`.
 You could spend a pretty large amount of time dealing with those trying to understand what is actually happening inside them, and probably getting frustrated as well.
 However, as you have seen above, there is no need to dig into them, as we are only interested in its plain outcome, regardless of its inner implementation.
 Anyway, for the curious people out there, I am pretty sure that the `sym.epic_function` is just a hard-coded polynomial that has been constructed ad-hoc by interpolating the pairs of inputs and outputs for each char of the flag string.
 That is, for I/O pairs (`1 + counter_2 at i-th iteration`, `i-th char of flag string`).
 Feel free to spend some time reversing and reconstructing it.